 Never use "race" or "track" high temperature pads unless you are on a track.
 Race pads are designed only for track use and need to be hot to function well.
-In addition, the brake dust can become hard if it gets wet and isn't washed off which can damage your wheel's finish.
+In addition, the brake dust can become hard if it gets wet and isn't washed off which can damage the wheel finish.
 I don't like pads advertised for both track and street use like the Hawk HP plus.
 They stop fine for street use but produce more unnecessary dust and squealing than a street only pad with no increase in street performance.
-These levels of pads are best if you want to track your car with the same pads that you drove in on or for autocross.
-However, it's still best to use a separate street pad and put in a track pad once you are at the track.
-You wouldn't use winter tires on a road course either - match the car setup to the intended use!
+It's always best to use a separate street pad and put in a track pad once you are at the track but this is inconvenient.
+Like all season tires, they are OK at satisfying contradictory goals but not great at anything.

 This is a way of breaking in pad and rotor surfaces to maximize braking force.
 Although following a strict technique is not mandatory for street use, it is recommended by all brake makers.
 You probably won't find the technique in your owner's manual so consult your brake manufacturer for the specific procedure.
 The basic idea is to warm up the brakes and then transfer an initial layer of pad material onto the rotor and heat relax it.
 This increases braking performance and life.

 After the brakes are properly bedded, the pads contact a thin layer of transferred brake pad material instead of the rough surface of the rotor.
 This adhesion between the pad and transferred material on the rotor is a major source of braking force in addition to the abrasion of a pad scraping the rotor.
 You can read more about this at the Stoptech site's notes on bedding.
 As a side note, new tires also have a slippery surface that has to be worn away with normal driving, so new brakes and new tires = less braking force.